nvlled/moontpl/README.md

 There are several ways of using moontpl:

 -  Static site generator
+-  SSG with Golang extensions
 -  Templating engine
--  Web framework (TODO)

 ### As a Static Site Generator